 This post may contain affiliate links.
-Please read our privacy policy.
+Please read our disclosure policy.

-A leg of lamb is one of the quintessential splurgy cuts of meat that are featured in many a holiday celebration.
+A leg of lamb is one of the quintessential splurgy cuts of meat that are featured in many holiday celebrations.
 If you are lucky and keep your eyes open, you can often find them on sale during the holidays.
 Check the online circulars of your favorite markets, or if you have a butcher in town, you may want to ask them to alert you when leg of lamb goes on sale.
-The love in my family’s eyes, however, makes any splurge worth it.
+The love in my family’s eyes, however, makes this splurge worth it.

 As many of us try to buy meat that is grass-fed, pasture-raised, and/or ethically handled, we now have to accept the higher price tags that come along with this effort to eat meat more responsibly.